G-Global Homotopy Theory and Algebraic K-Theory: Some homotopical algebra

 be a simplicial Quillen adjunction of left proper simplicial combinatorial model categories, and assume that the right derived functor $\textbf{\textup R}G$ is fully faithful (say, as a functor between homotopy categories).
 Then there exists a Bousfield localization $\mathscr C_{\textup{loc}}$ of $\mathscr C$ whose weak equivalences are precisely those maps $f$ such that $(\textbf{\textup L}F)(f)$ is an isomorphism in $\Ho(\mathscr D)$.
 The resulting model structure is again left proper, and an object is fibrant in $\mathscr C_{\textup{loc}}$ if and only if it is fibrant in $\mathscr C$ and contained in the essential image of $\textbf{\textup R}G$.

 Moreover, $(\textup{\ref{eq:lurie-localization-basic-adjunction}})$ defines a simplicial Quillen equivalence

 \begin{proof} \cite[Corollary~A.3.7.10]{htt} proves all of this except for the characterization of the fibrant objects.
-We record that the proof of the aforementioned corollary uses \cite[Proposition~A.3.7.3]{htt} (i.e.~the previous theorem) to construct the model structure, so the fibrant objects of $\mathscr C_{\textup{loc}}$ are closed inside the fibrant objects of $\mathscr C$ under the weak equivalences of $\mathscr C$ (this is in fact true for {any} Bousfield localization, but I do not know a good reference for this more general statement).
+We record that the proof of the aforementioned corollary uses \cite[Proposition~A.3.7.3]{htt} (i.e.~the previous theorem) to construct the model structure, so the fibrant objects of $\mathscr C_{\textup{loc}}$ are closed inside the fibrant objects of $\mathscr C$ under the weak equivalences of $\mathscr C$ (this is actually true for {any} Bousfield localization, but this fact does not seem to appear in the literature).

 It is obvious that the fibrant objects of $\mathscr C_{\textup{loc}}$ are fibrant in $\mathscr C$.
 Let us now consider the composition

 Postcomposing with the equivalence $\Ho(\mathscr C_{\text{loc}}^f)\hookrightarrow\Ho(\mathscr C_{\textup{loc}})$ yields the standard construction of the right derived functor $\textbf{R}G$ associated to the Quillen equivalence $(\textup{\ref{eq:lurie-localization-induced-equivalence}})$, hence we conclude that $(\textup{\ref{eq:right-derived-explicit}})$ is an equivalence of categories.
 In particular, $\Ho(G)\colon\Ho(\mathscr D^f)\to \Ho(\mathscr C_{\text{loc}}^f)$ is essentially surjective.
 By Ken Brown's Lemma applied to the Quillen adjunction $\mathscr C\rightleftarrows\mathscr C_{\textup{loc}}$, the weak equivalences between the fibrant objects of $\mathscr C_{\text{loc}}$ are the same as the weak equivalences in $\mathscr C$, so we can find for any fibrant object $X$ of $\mathscr{C}_{\textup{loc}}$ a zig-zag of $\mathscr C$-weak equivalences to some $GY$ with $G\in\mathscr D^f$, i.e.~$X$ is contained in the essential image of $\textbf{R}G\colon\Ho(\mathscr D)\to\Ho(\mathscr C)$.